Camp Chef SmokePro DLX Pellet Grill

 The ash clean-out system made cleaning the grill and removing any stray pellets much simpler.

-We’d probably only use the pellet purge system rarely, but it came in handy if and when we needed to clear the hopper and auger for transport or cleaning.
+We’d probably rarely use the pellet purge system, but it came in handy if and when we needed to clear the hopper and auger for transport or cleaning.

 Camp Chef SmokePro DLX vs. Z Grills Pro 7002B Smoker & Grill